Types and Causes of Burn Injuries

 - Chemical burns – These are common in workplaces where there are acidic or alkali substances present.
 They may continue to cause injury the longer the exposure, so getting medical help quickly is important.

-At Cannon & Dunphy, our Wisconsin burn injury attorneys represent individuals who have been harmed due to the negligence of another person.
+At Cannon & Dunphy, S.C. our Wisconsin burn injury attorneys represent individuals who have been harmed due to the negligence of another person.
 We want to help our clients seek the compensation they deserve when they deserve it the most.

 Call us today to discuss a potential case.